hchan-enbala/symphony_qa/README.md

 `bash test/support/dbsetup`

-note1: this will kill all mix processes, reset the database, create the first admin
+note1: dbsetup will kill all mix processes, reset the database, create the first admin

-note2: you may need to edit this file to specify where you have cloned symphony
+note2: you may need to edit dbsetup to specify where you have cloned symphony

 `./test/support/chrome_driver &`

 `mix test hw_test.exs`

-Everytime you run the test, you will need to run dbsetup first.
+Everytime you run the test, you will need to run dbsetup first as it requires a clean environment.